getpopper/popper/docs/sections/ci_features.md

 command; the `stages` command; or by manually editing the `.popper.yml` file.

-The following is the list of high-level tasks that are executed when running an pipeline:
+The following is the list of high-level tasks that are executed when a pipeline is executed:

- 1. If specified, check for environmental requirements.
+ 1. If specified, environmental requirements are checked.
 See [here](cli_features.html#specifying-environment-requirements) for more.

- 2. For every pipeline, trigger an execution by sequentially invoking all the scripts for all the defined stages of the pipeline.
+ 2. For every pipeline, sequentially invoke all the scripts for all the defined stages of the pipeline.

- 3. After the pipeline finishes, if a `validate.sh` script is defined, parse its output.
-This script should print to standard output one line per validation, denoting whether a validation passed or not.
-    In general, the form for validation results is `[true|false]
-    <statement>`, for example:
+ 3. After the pipeline finishes, if a `validate.sh` script is defined, its output gets parsed.
+The `validate.sh` script should print to standard output one line per validation, denoting whether a validation passed or not.
+In general, the form for validation results is `[true|false] <statement>`, for example:

     ```
     [true]  algorithm A outperforms B